 Keeps you full longer.

 Protein is a good source of satiating or filling nutrients.
 This means it helps you feel full longer and can aid in weight loss.
 Protein takes longer to digest than carbs, making you feel fuller for longer.
 This makes it easier to control your hunger.
-A study in the journal Appetite found that people who ate a high-protein breakfast felt fuller all day than those who ate a high-carbohydrate breakfast with the same number of calories.
+A study in the journal Appetite discovered that having a high-protein breakfast makes people feel full all day compared to having a high-carbohydrate breakfast with the same calories.

 Different sources of protein are more or less suitable for you than others